What is ESS-DIVE?

 Is ESS-DIVE accepting datasets?
 Can I get a data DOI now through ESS-DIVE?

-ESS-DIVE is accepting datasets as of April 1, 2017.
+ESS-DIVE has been accepting datasets since April 2017.
 We are currently accepting data from projects/SFA programs funded by the DOE’s Office of Science Biological and Environmental Research ESS program.
 If you have ESS project data you want to upload, go to our upload portal to Submit data.
 We are able to publish the data and issue DOIs.

 Can I archive environmental data that is not funded by the DOE with ESS-DIVE?

 ESS-DIVE is primarily intended to host DOE-sponsored environmental research data.
 However, we will consider archiving certain datasets that are not funded by the DOE, but are of high value to our projects and programs.
 We expect that any external data submissions conform to ESS-DIVE data and metadata standards.
 Contact firstname.lastname@example.org if you are interested in archiving such data with ESS-DIVE.

 I am an ESS PI, and I want to store our project’s data in ESS-DIVE.
 What do I say in our data management plan?

 If your project is an SBR or TES program/project and you would like to store your data in ESS-DIVE, please contact email@example.com.
 We do not provide language to use in a data management plan, but we provide letters of support for ESS proposals.